 man sudo

-Here, I will show you a few examples of sudo command in Linux.
+Here, I will show you 4 examples of the sudo command in Linux.
 These examples will help you understand the concept better.

 Example 1: Update the system using “sudo”